avhijay/Java-DSA-Practice/README.md

 # Java DSA Practice

-This repository contains my practice code for learning Data Structures and Algorithms in Java.
+This project contains my practice work for core DSA ,Java concepts, algorithms, and concurrency.
+The repository includes implementations, examples, and small demonstrations for each topic.
-I am using IntelliJ IDEA for coding the basics and building my own implementations.

 ## What's inside
-- Linked List
-- Doubly Linked List
-- Stack
+### Data Structures and Algorithms

+ArraysExamples
+BinarySearchTree
+DoublyLinkedList
+Graph
+HashTable
+Heap
+LinkedList
-- Queue
+Queue
-- Binary Search Tree
-- Hash table
-- String operations (reverse, palindrome, etc.)
-- A main class to test/run everything
+Stack
+StringOperations

+### Concurrency and Multithreading

+MyThread
+BlockingQueueExample
+BlockingQueueMethodsExample
+ConcurrentHashMapExample
+ConcurrentLinkedQueueExample
+ReentrantLockExample
+SynchronizationExample
+WaitNotifyExample

 ## Why this repo exists
 I created this to practice the fundamentals of DSA by writing code from scratch.